AdobeDocs/target.de-DE/help/c-integrating-target-with-mac/a4t/a4t.md

 ## Analytics und Target: Tutorial „Best Practices für Analysen“{#section_3438E6E77A464424B717A4FD333B84B2}

-Öffnen Sie das Tutorial [Analytics und Target: Best Practices für Analysen](https://spark.adobe.com/page/Lo3Spm4oBOvwF/) von Adobe Experience League.
+Open the [Analytics &amp; Target: Best Practices for Analysis](https://spark.adobe.com/page/Lo3Spm4oBOvwF/) tutorial, provided by [!DNL Adobe Experience League].

 ## Schulungsvideos:

-In den folgenden Videos erhalten Sie weitere Informationen zu den in diesem Artikel behandelten Konzepten.
+Die folgenden Videos enthalten weitere Informationen zu den in diesem Thema behandelten Konzepten.

 ### Kennzeichen &quot;Analytics for Zielgruppe&quot;(A4T) (4:32) ![Überblick](/help/assets/overview.png)

-In diesem Video wird erläutert, wie sich Adobe Analytics als eine Adobe Target-Berichtsquelle einsetzen lässt, die die Analysen Ihres Optimierungsprogramms unterstützt.
+This video explains how to use [!DNL Analytics] as a reporting source in [!DNL Target] to drive the analysis of your optimization program.

 * Erläuterung: Was ist A4T und wozu dient es?
 * Erläuterung der Funktionsweise von A4T